 We noticed you have looked at this house on 523 Elm St. seven times over the past month.
 Great news!
 This house just became part of our inventory😁

-We are prepared to offer you $275,000 for you current house.
+We are prepared to offer you $275,000 for your current home.

 Since you have $100,000 of equity in your current house (they know this because they financed it), we are prepared to offer you a 15-year mortgage for $215,000 at a 3.5% interest rate.

-In addition, here are three dates we can move you out of your current house, and into your new house.
+Also, here are three dates we can move you out of your current house and into your new home.